emqx/cloud-docs/en_US/vas/nat-gateway.md

 # NAT Gateway

 ::: warning Note
-This feature is not available in the standard deployment
+This feature is not available in the standard deployment.
 :::

 NAT gateways can provide network address translation services to provide Professional deployments with the ability to access public network resources without the need for VPC peering connections.